weezqyd/ringier/README.md

 - **Persister Service** - persists events to a mongodb database.
 - **Monitoring Service** - provides a Prometheus metrics endpoint.

-The following diagram shows the architecture of the system.
+The following were the design choices I made when developing this project.

 - MSB (RabbitMQ and Apache Kafka)
 - Database (MongoDB)